 Back to top target

-CLICK ON OUR PARTICIPANTS’ PICTURES BELOW TO FIND OUT MORE ABOUT THEIR INCREDIBLE STORIES
+CLICK ON OUR PARTICIPANTS’ PICTURES BELOW TO FIND OUT MORE ABOUT THEIR INCREDIBLE STORIES from previous parallel events.

 The best bit was the encouragement and cheers as I reached the line, I was in tears.